 - Do not click unknown, you receive email or message which may include some links if those emails are from unknown sources then do not click on any links.

-- Scam profile, sometime scammer use fake profile of any admin and they use to contact you from the fake profile they may ask you to download the file or anything and may ask you to click on links.
+- Scam profile, sometimes scammer use fake profile of any admin and they use to contact you from the fake profile they may ask you to download the file or anything and may ask you to click on links.
 So always double-check profiles.
 There are many fake profiles on telegram and LinkedIn.

-This is the Bitcoin Safety guide, every user must follow to keep their funds.
+This is the Bitcoin Safety guide, which every user must follow to keep their funds.
 Do not forget to share this article if you found this article helpful.